The Valachi Papers (film): Historical inaccuracies

+Release

+The film premiered in Ireland on July 21, 1972.
+It was released in the United States on October 27, in France on December 7, and in Italy on December 13.

 Reception

 Box office

 The Valachi Papers grossed about $17 million domestically, generating theatrical rentals of $9.3 million.

 Critical response

 Reviews were mostly negative, as many critics inevitably compared the film unfavorably to The Godfather.
-Roger Greenspun of The New York Times wrote, "Often ludicrous and often just dull, Terence Young's 'The Valachi Papers' has the look of a movie project that ran short of ideas before it was finished, and ran out of class almost before it was begun."
+Roger Greenspun of The New York Times wrote, "Often ludicrous and often just dull, Terence Young's The Valachi Papers has the look of a movie project that ran short of ideas before it was finished, and ran out of class almost before it was begun."
 A positive review in Variety called the film "a hard-hitting, violence-ridden documented melodrama of the underworld" that "carries a fine sweep that immediately projects it as an important crime picture."
 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars out of four and called it "an ambitious but not inspired movie about the mob."
-Gene Siskel of the Chicago Tribune awarded two stars out of four and wrote, "Generally, 'The Valachi Papers' tries to cover too many years, and thus provides paper-thin treatment of each event.
+Gene Siskel of the Chicago Tribune awarded two stars out of four and wrote, "Generally, The Valachi Papers tries to cover too many years, and thus provides paper-thin treatment of each event.
 As a result, the film implies power and violence, but rarely shows it.
-The visual power of 'The Godfather' has been replaced with meaningless names and dates."
+The visual power of The Godfather has been replaced with meaningless names and dates."
 Kevin Thomas of the Los Angeles Times dismissed the film as "two hours of relentless tedium, interrupted from time to time by savage violence."
 Gary Arnold of The Washington Post declared the film "a stiff.
 It may be possible to make a duller gangster melodrama, but I would hate to sit through the attempt ...
 It takes considerable ineptitude to produce a gangster movie this enervating."
 John Raisbeck wrote in The Monthly Film Bulletin, "Inviting inevitable comparisons with The Godfather, Terence Young's film proves markedly, even surprisingly, inferior to Coppola's on every level.
 Young and his screenwriter Stephen Geller, though faithful in fact to Peter Maas' original document, have simply plodded through a catalogue of events, content to name names but failing to treat the material with any consistency of form or theme."